Chirality, confinement and dimensionality govern re-entrant transitions in active matter

 \section{Acknowledgments}

 AP and AC thanks the computing facility at IISER Mohali.
 AC acknowledges support from the Indo-German grant (IC-12025(22)/1/2023-ICD-DBT).
-D.C. acknowledges C.Y.
-Cergy Paris Universit\'e for a Visiting Professorship, DAE (India) for grant 1603/2/2020/IoP/R\&D-II/150288, and ICTS-TIFR, Bangalore, for an Associateship.
+D.C. acknowledges the Department of Atomic Energy (India) for grant 1603/2/2020/IoP/R\&D-II/150288, CY Cergy Paris Universit{\'e} for a Visiting Professorship, and ICTS–TIFR, Bangalore, for an Associateship.